palladius/ricc.rocks/zzo.ricc.rocks/content/it/posts/gemini/original-work/2022-11-01-raja-ampat/index.md

 ---
 # Note this is SUPER weird, I try to make this work for ALL my thingies so there might be some behavioural clatches in the
 # initial HEADER :) Lets try to keep it small :)
-title: "[Geminocks] My Scuba 🤿 holiday in Indonesia"
+title: ♊ [Geminocks] "My Scuba 🤿 holiday in Indonesia"
 date: 2023-01-30T21:17:43+01:00
 draft: false
 tags: